-AUS has six campus residence halls (four for men and two for women).
-Students who secure visas to the United Arab Emirates through the university and whose parents do not live in Sharjah are required to reside on campus.
+AUS has eight campus residence halls (six for men and two for women).
+Students who secure visas to the United Arab Emirates through the university are required to reside on campus.
 For others, living on campus is optional.
+Students should contact the Office of Student Affairs for information regarding individual cases.
 The housing fees are as follows:

 Private Dhs.
-12,500 per year (Single occupancy with private bath and kitchenette)
+6,500 per semester (Single occupancy with private bath and kitchenette)

 Semi-Private Dhs.
-10,000 per year (A private room with a shared bath and kitchenette)
+5,250 per semester (Single Occupancy with a shared bath and kitchenette)

 Sharing Dhs.
-6,300 per year (Double occupancy with a shared bath and kitchenette)
+3,250 per semester (Double occupancy with a shared bath and kitchenette)

 Single Dhs.
-6,300 per year (Double occupancy with a common bath - for men only)
+3,250 per semester (Single occupancy with a common bath and no kitchenette - for men only)

 Double Dhs.
-4,000 per year (Double occupancy with a common bath - for men only)
+2,100 per semester (Double occupancy with a common bath and no kitchenette - for men only)